project-curio/curio-web/docs/seed_data_acquisition.md

 print("Review here:", sh.url)
 ```

 When it finishes, switch to Sheets, open the brand-new tab (e.g., `Detroit – 2025-11-08`), and confirm the columns match the order listed below.
-If the sheet is empty or missing `bucket_key`, rerun the cell—the importer is idempotent and safe to re-run.
+If the sheet is empty or missing `bucket_key`, rerun the cell—the importer is safe to run more than once and safe to re-run.

 Your new worksheet (e.g., `Detroit – 2025-11-08`) now includes:
 - A hidden-but-critical `bucket_key` column that ties each sheet row to the normalized institution name.